achojs/acho/README.md

 #### AMD

-I don't use personally use AMD, so I can't conjure an example, but it should work fine as well.
+I don't personally use AMD, so I can't conjure an example, but it should work fine as well.

 It's time to use it!